Hanyuz1996/EMeth/README.md

 of interest.
 	+ ```rho```: a matrix of the cell type proportion estimates (rows for samples and columns for cell type)
 	+ ```gamma```: a matrix whose (i,j)-th entry is the probability that the i-th probe in the j-th sample is aberrant (i.e., the DNA methylation is the j-th bulk sample is not consistent with the deconvolution model and the cell type-specific methylation reference).
 This matrix could be used by other methods to select the set of CpG probes to be used for deconvolution.
-	+ ```nu0```: estimates of DNA methylation in the special cell type without reference, i.e., tumor cells in bulk tumor samples that include tumor cells as other cell types such as tumor-infiltrated immune cells.
+	+ ```nu0```: estimates of DNA methylation in the special cell type without reference, i.e., tumor cells in bulk tumor samples that include tumor cells as well as other cell types such as tumor-infiltrating immune cells.

 * ```choosenu```: The value of the ```nu``` (the penalty) chosen by the cross-validation.

 * ```losslist```: A matrix saving the loss for each fold and each choice of ```nu```.